 The national beer of Antigua, Wadadli, is one of the best-known beers in the Caribbean and is commonly served by Caribbean cruise ships.
 Brewed by Antigua Brewery, Wadadli is an American-style lager that is low in alcohol content.
 Wadadli has a dull yellow color, funky nose, bright citrus notes, and lasting finish.

-A few Caribbean beers we haven’t enjoyed…yet.
+Here are a few Caribbean beers we haven’t enjoyed…yet.

 Balashi in Aruba